ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/exchange/errorcodes.md

 Essentially, you are trying to send an email to too many people at once

-You can see the Receive Connector settings by runing the following:
+You can see the Receive Connector settings by running the following:

 ```powershell
   Get-ReceiveConnector | ft Name, MessageRateLimit